rm511130/Physna_Training/README.md

    <kbd>![Upload Files](./images/Upload_Files.gif)</kbd>

 3. The previous step ended with 17 files successfully uploaded to a folder of your choice.
-If this is not the case, you can ask for assistance or you can try again: make sure you have read and understood the _Important Details_ section of step 2, delete your folder (Hamburger menu > Folder > Applicable Trash-can > Red Delete Button), then start again on step 1 of this Workshop Task.
+If this is not the case, you can ask for assistance or you can try again: make sure you have read and understood the _Important Details_ section of step 2, delete your folder (Hamburger menu > Folder > Applicable Trash-can > Red Delete Button), then start again on step 1 of this Workshop Lab.

 4. If you are in doubt as to whether the 17 files were successfully uploaded, you can click on the _**Physna**_ logo at the top of the Physna UI, to be taken to https://nu.physna.com/app/search.
 You can then select your particular folder on the left-hand side of the page and look at the _**STATUS**_ column of the resulting list of models. _**Finished**_ under the _**STATUS**_ column means all is well.